Know Your Utility Rights!

 Some of what our people power has won so far:

--Pushed for passage of the "Henry Shelton Act" (named after George Wiley Center founder, Henry Shelton), offering affordable 10% down payments and 60% forgiveness on total back utility bills for low-income consumers.
+- Pushed for passage of the "Henry Shelton Act" (named after the George Wiley Center founder and now known as the Arrears Management Program), offering affordable 10% down payments and 60% forgiveness on total back utility bills for low-income consumers.

 The George Wiley Center fights to stop utility shut-offs.
 We recognize that utilities are a basic need and it is an injustice to terminate service to those who cannot pay unaffordable bills.